ansamz/JETSON_NANO_computer_vision_project/journal.md

 1. attached a 32 GB microSD card.
 2. connected it to a power supply that can deliver 5V⎓2A.
-3. Download the Jetson Nano Developer Kit SD Card Image. can be found [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).
+3. Download the Jetson Nano Developer Kit SD Card Image. can be found [here](https://developer.nvidia.com/embedded/downloads#?search=image).
+4. insert the SD card in your computer.

 The instructions to follow are for Linux:
 1. Install etcher from etcher.balena.io